 And what you can learn from them.
 Hint: A lot of it has to do with debt.

 No matter what our wealth level, we seem to waste money.
-It must be some part of human nature because it doesn’t matter how little or how much we have – there are some that see money as burning a hole in their pocket and they must spend it.
-Still others have proven it’s possible to save considerable money even when not making a millionaire’s salary.
+There are some that see money as burning a hole in their pocket and they must spend it.
+Still, others have proven it's possible to save considerable money even if they don't earn a millionaire's salary.

 1. Over-sized house

 No one really needs a 30,000 square foot house with elevators, 20 bathrooms, and 15 bedrooms.
 It’s like owning a hotel and is really dumb for its impracticality.
-Sure, you may have the money to furnish it, clean it, and maintain it – let alone pay for the property tax each year on it – but why would you waste that much money on something that most likely barely gets used.
+Sure, you may have the money to furnish it, clean it, and maintain it – let alone pay for the property tax each year on it.
+But why would you waste that much money on something that'll most likely barely get used?